Delegating Tips, Even If No One Works for You

 If you’re an entrepreneur, especially when you first start your business, you may need to wear multiple hats, dealing with everything from production to customer service and support.
-However, as your company evolves, you’ll quickly discover that it pays to have the right team.
+However, as your company evolves, you will quickly discover that it pays to have the right team.

-If you are new to an organization, and you are not sure who can do what, delegation may be tough in the beginning.
+If you are new to an organization, and you are still determining who can do what, delegation may be tough.

-If you are in an organization and no one reports to you, you may feel as though you must do it all yourself because there is no one else to delegate to.
+If you are in an organization and no one reports to you, you may feel as though you have to do it all yourself because there is no one else to delegate to.